-Why was there a Starbucks cup on Game of Thrones last night?
+Was there a Starbucks-style cup on Game of Thrones last night?
 Verily

-Last night, the most popular TV show in the world crossed paths with the most popular coffee chain in the world.
+Last night, the most popular TV show in the world crossed paths with the most popular beverage in the world.

 If it were simply Young Sheldon glimpsed sipping his inaugural macchiato, it would be no big deal.
-Instead, the grande-size, heat-sleeved Starbucks treat belonged to Daenerys Targaryen, a resident of Westeros, the fictitious Game of Thrones realm that famously eschews corporatism for wizardry and blood sport.
+Instead, the grande-size, heat-sleeved treat belonged to Daenerys Targaryen, a resident of Westeros, the fictitious Game of Thrones realm that famously eschews corporatism for wizardry and blood sport.

 Some eagle-eyed viewers think they’ve spotted something that doesn’t belong in the latest #GameofThrones episode. https://t.co/DZoF9Ic0l1